Wills, Trusts & Probate

 Frequently Asked Questions About Estate Administration in Solvang

-A personal representative is appointed by the probate court to administer an estate when no executor is named or when there is no will.
-Their responsibilities include gathering estate assets, notifying creditors and beneficiaries, paying debts and taxes, and distributing assets according to state law.
-In Solvang and throughout California, personal representatives must act in good faith and maintain accurate records throughout the process.
-They are accountable to the court and beneficiaries, making it important to understand and fulfill their duties carefully.
+A personal representative is the person appointed by the probate court to administer an estate in cases where no executor was named in a will or when the court determines an appointment is necessary.
+The court grants this role the authority to gather assets, notify creditors and beneficiaries, and manage estate affairs.
+The personal representative performs duties similar to an executor, including inventorying property, paying legitimate debts and taxes, and distributing assets according to state law.
+They must act in good faith and maintain accurate records for the court and interested parties throughout administration.

 What assets are subject to estate administration?